Centre for Economic Policy Research: History

-In October 2021, CEPR opened its new Paris office, intended to become its head office.
+In October 2021, CEPR opened a new office in Paris, which was intended to become its head office.
+The Paris office is hosted by Sciences Po, one of CEPR's Paris Founding Partners, alongside the AXA, the Bank of France, the French Ministry of Higher Education, Research and Innovation, the French Ministry of Economy and Finance, and the Île-de-France Region.
 Weder di Mauro commented that CEPR "is an organisation with a strong European identity and, with Brexit, we felt the need to set ourselves up on the continent."
-The office is hosted by Sciences Po, which is one of CEPR’s Paris Founding Partners together with AXA, the Bank of France, the French Ministry of Higher Education, Research and Innovation, the French Ministry of Economy and Finance, and the Île-de-France Region.

 Activity

-CEPR appoints Research Fellows and Affiliates who remain in their home institutions such as universities, research institutes, central bank research departments, and international organisations.
-As of early 2022, CEPR’s network included over 1,700 of the world's top economists from over 330 institutions in 30 countries.
-The results of the research conducted by the Centre's network are disseminated through a variety of publications, public meetings, workshops and conferences.
-It is headquartered in London.
+CEPR appoints Research Fellows and Affiliates who remain based at their home institutions, including universities, research institutes, central bank research departments, and international organisations.
+As of 2025, CEPR's network comprised more than 2,000 economists from over 330 institutions across 30 countries.
+Research produced by this network is disseminated through a wide range of channels, including publications, public meetings, workshops, and conferences.